Student-centric advice and objective recommendations

 Do Colleges Look at Freshman Year of High School?

-As high school seniors get ready to apply to colleges, they may look back on their freshman year of high school with a tinge of concern.
-Worries about their freshman year grades, courses, and extracurriculars may lead to questions like, “Will colleges look at my freshman year of high school?”
-Well, luckily for those students, we’ve got just the answer!
+As high school seniors get ready to apply to colleges, they may look back on their freshman year with a tinge of concern.
+Worries about freshman year grades, courses, and extracurriculars may lead to questions like, “Will colleges look at my freshman year?”
+Well, luckily for those students, we’ve got just the answer, so keep reading!

 Will freshman year affect my college admissions chances?